Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Computational Experiments

 As shown by Figure \ref{fig:nalb}, the NA dual has been able to improve upon the PI lower bound in all instances.
 This improvement generally becomes more evident as the number of stages grows.
 From Figure \ref{fig:nalb}, it can be seen that the NA dual is performing better with a higher level of stochasticity (less correlation in the autoregressive process and a higher weight for variation).
 This could be due to a stronger PI bound when the system is less volatile.
 On the other hand, as seen in Figure \ref{fig:swlb}, the SW dual provides significantly lower bounds (as expected from Theorem \ref{thm:sw-na-compare}) than those from the NA dual, and even is significantly worse than the PI bound on these test instances.

 Figure \ref{fig:UBs} presents the results comparing the upper bounds obtained from the dual-driven policies to that from the conditional expected value policy.
 We see from Figure \ref{fig:swub} that the SW dual-driven policy provides modest but consistent improvement over the conditional expected value policy.
-For the NA dual-driven policy we report results only for stages $T \leq 6$, since estimating the value of the policy was too time-consuming for larger instances.
+For the NA dual-driven policy we report results only for stages $T \leq 6$, since estimating the value of the policy was too time-consuming for larger instances and takes longer than our maximum running time of 6 hours.
+It should be noted that this is caused by the very large number of scenarios in the evaluation sample, and on average obtaining solutions for one sample path does not take more than 45 seconds in the largest instances.
+The solution times of our lower and upper bounding techniques can be found in the Appendix.
 We find that for instances with $J=3$ and $3 \leq T \leq 5$ the NA dual-driven policy was able to significantly improve upon the conditional expected value policy.
-We suspect that for instances with larger $T$ or $J$, the lack of improvement is due to a poor approximation of the two-stage SMIP \eqref{eq:twostage-master} that is solved in this method, as we approximated this problem with just 25 scenarios due to computational limitations.
+We suspect that for instances with larger $T$ or $J$, the lack of improvement is due to a poor approximation of the two-stage stochastic MIP \eqref{eq:twostage-master} that is solved in this method, as we approximated this problem with just 25 scenarios considering the computational limitations.
 Although we do not explore this here, the NA dual-driven policy may be more practical if a decomposition algorithm is used to solve the problem \eqref{eq:twostage-master}, enabling the use of many more scenarios to approximate it.

 Figure \ref{fig:initgap} presents the gap between the PI lower bound and the conditional expected value upper bound across various instances, which ranges from 3.91\% to 50.67\%.
 In Figure \ref{fig:gap} we present the fraction of this gap that is closed using the combined improvements from the NA dual lower bound and the SW dual upper bound.
 We find that the gap is reduced over all instances, and is more pronounced on instances with $J=3$ and instances with $\rho=0.6,\rho^Y=0.2$ (the instances in which the demands have higher variability).